 Apologize and practice empathy

 An apology is appropriate, even if you don’t think you did anything wrong.
-Everyone’s experience is valid, and if a particular transaction with your company did not meet the customer’s standards, you can’t really argue with that.
+Everyone’s experience is valid, and if a particular transaction with your company did not meet the customer’s standards, you can’t argue with that.
 The reviewer’s experience is their own.

 The best way to deal with this is to put yourself in the shoes of the client and practice empathy.
 Apologize and learn from what happened.